AgnosPCB/documentation/docs/Products-and-services.md

 ## **ONLINE AOI inspection platform:**
 ___

-The **ONLINE AOI inspection platform** functionality lies its remarkable ability to simplify and expedite the inspection process.
-With just a single click, users can initiate the inspection procedure, triggering the platform to automatically adjust the camera settings to optimal values.
-This **intelligent automation** significantly reduces the time and effort required for setup, enabling users to focus their attention on other critical tasks while the platform swiftly scans for potential errors.
+The **ONLINE AOI inspection platform** simplifies and speeds up the inspection process.
+With a single click, the platform automatically adjusts the camera settings to optimal values and starts the inspection, reducing the time and effort required for setup so users can focus on other tasks while the platform scans for errors.

-Through its advanced algorithms and sophisticated imaging technologies, the platform identifies and highlights any anomalies or defects present within the electronic panels or circuits, ensuring thorough inspection and quality assurance.
+Using its detection algorithms and imaging pipeline, the platform identifies and highlights anomalies or defects present in the electronic panels or circuits under inspection.

-Moreover, the platform's intuitive interface enhances user experience, providing a seamless and **intuitive navigation experience.** Users can effortlessly navigate through various functionalities, customize inspection settings, and access comprehensive reports with ease.
+The interface is designed to be intuitive: users can navigate the software, customize inspection settings, and access detailed reports with ease.

-In addition, the ONLINE AOI inspection platform prioritizes **data privacy and security**.
-Learn more reading the [ AgnosPCB privacy statement.](https://agnospcb.com/how-we-protect-your-data-privacy-statement/)
+The ONLINE AOI inspection platform also prioritizes **data privacy and security**.
+Learn more in the [AgnosPCB privacy statement](https://agnospcb.com/how-we-protect-your-data-privacy-statement/).

-Furthermore, the inspection area provided by the platform is **27×34 cms** (10.6×13.3 inches).
+The inspection area provided by the platform is **27×34 cm** (10.6×13.3 inches).

 ![ONLINE AOI inspection platform](assets/online.png)